-The Business manager and Supervisor will conduct the interview.
+Supervisors and a nominated committee member (if able to attend) will usually jointly conduct the interviews.
 The interview panel should ensure that all questions they ask job applicants are not in any way discriminatory or unnecessarily intrusive.
 The interview will focus on the needs of the job and skills needed to perform it effectively.
-All applicants, short listing and interview notes must be passed to the Chair of the committee for approval before the job is offered.
-A record of every recruitment interview must be made and be retained for a suitable period of time.
+A record of every recruitment interview must be made and passed to the Chairperson where it will be retained for a suitable period of time.
 On no account should any job offer be made during or at the end of an interview.